 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) available both over-the-counter and, in greater strength, by prescription.
 It aims to relieve pain in a variety of cases, including fevers, headaches, toothaches, menstrual cramps, joint pain and backaches.
 It is sometimes prescribed to relieve the symptoms of osteoarthritis or rheumatoid arthritis, such as stiffness, tenderness and swelling, though it cannot cure arthritis.
 It works by blocking the body’s enzymes that make chemicals that signal pain.

 Ibuprofen is commonly marketed as Advil, Motrin or Midol.

 Children and infants can usually take ibuprofen every six to eight hours but should not have more than four doses in 24 hours unless directed by a doctor.
 If you are unsure about how much ibuprofen to give a child, consult a doctor who will determine the dosage based on the child’s weight.

 Prescription ibuprofen should come with a doctor’s instructions.
 It is usually taken three or four times a day for arthritis symptoms or four to six hours as needed with prescribed for pain.

 It is best to take ibuprofen with food or milk to prevent stomach upset.
 If a dose is missed, it should be taken as soon as the patient remembers, unless it is close to the time to take the next dose.
 In that case, do not double up on doses — simply skip the missed one.

 Be careful when taking multiple medicines with ibuprofen, be careful that the other medicines do not contain ibuprofen.
-Ibuprofen can be present in other medicines, including nonprescription cough and cold medicines, so combining them can cause patients to exceed the recommended dosage.
+Ibuprofen can be present in other medicines, including nighttime sleep aids, nonprescription cough and cold medicines, so combining them can cause patients to exceed the recommended dosage.
 The U.S. National Institutes of Health notes that this is especially dangerous for children.